Article II: Campus Organizations

-- To remain officially recognized, each organization shall annually file a new registration form with the Director of Student Life by September 15 and within three weeks after the election of new officers.
+- To remain officially recognized, each organization shall annually file a new registration form and membership roster with the Assistant Vice President for Student Life by September 15 and within three weeks after the election of new officers.

-- All changes in officers and advisors, other than by annual elections, must be filed with the Director of Student Life or the Director of Greek Life within one (1) week after they take effect.
+- All changes in officers and advisors, other than by annual elections, must be filed with the Assistant Vice President for Student Life or the Director of Greek Life within one (1) week after they take effect.

 - All changes in and/or amendments to the name, constitution or bylaws of the organization shall be submitted in accordance with the process outlined in Article II, Section B, 4 and 5 of this Code.